 If you need more information to help you to make a decision, you can talk to your specialist, ESN, or GP.
 You can also talk it through with our epilepsy helpline.

 How serious can the risks be?

-For most people with epilepsy seizures last for a short time and stop of their own.
+For most people with epilepsy, seizures last for a short time and stop on their own.
 Although there is a risk of accident and injury, seizures themselves do not usually cause any lasting harm.
 However, for some people their seizures can cause serious harm.

 Status epilepticus (or ‘status’) is where a seizure continues without stopping, or a series of seizures happen without the person recovering in between, for five minutes or more.
 This can happen with any seizure type.
 When status happens in a tonic clonic seizure, this is life-threatening and needs urgent treatment.

 The two emergency medications used to prevent status in the community (not in hospital) are midazolam and diazepam.
-Buccal midazolam is given into the buccal cavity (the side of the mouth between the cheek and the gum).
+Find out more about emergency medications

-Seizures that last longer than usual, or an increased number of seizures, often happen before an episode of status.
+Seizures that last longer than usual, or an increased number of seizures, often happen before status.
 For some people, missing doses of ASM can cause status.

 On rare occasions people die suddenly for no clear reason.
-When this happens to someone with epilepsy it may be called sudden unexpected death in epilepsy (or ‘SUDEP’).
+When this happens to someone with epilepsy it may be called sudden unexpected death in epilepsy (SUDEP).
 SUDEP is when a person with epilepsy dies and no other cause of death can be found.

 SUDEP usually happens when the person is asleep and so it is hard to know why it has happened, but it is thought to be related to having a seizure and the person stops breathing or their heart stops.

 The number of people who die from SUDEP is relatively low (around 600 per year in the UK) and an individual’s level of risk will depend on how their epilepsy affects them.